5 Signs You’re Wearing the Wrong Bra Size & How to Fix It

 When to Size Up or Down

-Is your bra too tight?
-Sizing up a band or loosening the hooks could help alleviate your discomfort.
+• Bra too tight?
+Try sizing up a band or loosening the hooks.

 Tips For Choosing Styles That Work With Your Shape

-Everybody is different, and so is every bra, but here are some pointers:
+Everybody is different, and so is every bra.
+It’s not a one-style-fits-all situation.
+Here are some pointers:

-For a petite frame, lightly padded or plunge styles are the best, as they allow your breasts to be lifted without overwhelming your frame.
+• For a petite frame, lightly padded bras or plunge styles are the best, as they give you the perfect lift without overwhelming your frame.

-If you are active, a high-support sports bra will be your best friend.
+• If you’re an active person, a high-support sports bra will be your best friend.

 Why Underneat Offers the Perfect Solution

-Underneat believes that bras should feel beautiful and empowering, explicitly designed with real women's bodies in mind, no assumptions, no ridicule, just pure support.
-This is exactly why customers love Underneat.
-It offers a broad range of band and cup sizes.
-This fit guide is easy to follow with at-home measuring support, breathable fabrics that lift and support without digging in or slipping off, and styles suitable for daily life, special occasions, and everything in between.
+You deserve a bra that feels like a hug, not a weird science project.
+Underneat believes in this and our bras are made to make you feel beautiful and empowered, without compromising on comfort.
+These bras are explicitly designed with real women's bodies in mind - no assumptions, no ridicule, just pure support.
+We offer a broad range of band and cup sizes.
+Made from breathable fabrics that lift and support without digging in or slipping off, and styles suitable for daily life, special occasions, and everything in between, Underneat has got you covered.

 Conclusion: Comfort and Confidence Start with the Right Size

+If you’ve seen any one of these wrong bra signs then its time to upgrade your support system and no we don’t mean texting your ex.
+Learning how to measure bra size correctly can very well be the difference between meh and damn, I look good!
 Women should not have to choose between feeling supported and looking good.
-When you wear a bra that actually fits, you'll feel the difference immediately and notice a change in your comfort, physique, and confidence.
-Take a moment to measure, research, and invest in some bras that celebrate your natural form.
+When you wear a bra that’s meant for you, you'll feel the difference immediately and notice a change in your comfort, physique, and confidence.
+Take a moment to measure, research, and invest in some bras that celebrate you.
 Your body will be grateful, and so will your closet.

 FAQs